18 Nov 30 Lessons From A 30-Year-Old

-To that end, we don’t evolve without novelty and adversity.
+To that end, we evolve with novelty and adversity.

 30. I’m a boss at writing.

-And I’m so grateful you did, and appreciate you sticking with my words for this article, or perhaps even, all these years.
+And I’m so grateful you did.
+I appreciate you sticking with my unending swirl of words for this article, and even, for all these years.

-Writing has given me the gift of healing myself, while healing others, and I can’t wait to continue to spit prose in this new decade.
+Writing has given me the gift of expressing myself, while healing others, and I can’t wait to continue to spit prose in this new decade.